Abi is a 51-year-old silver sister. She lives in the UK and is married.

 So, my journey started by asking my husband how he would feel if I stopped colouring my hair.
 He was okay with it and said, “Why not?
 Go for it!”.

-I aim to be transitioned by turning 50, which gave me two years.
+I aim to be transitioned by turning 50, which gives me two years.
 My journey began in 2019.

 The first year was very challenging for me.
 As much as I had seen these women, they were fully transitioned, so I didn’t realise how much of a struggle it would be for me with the demarcation line.

-I spent most of the first year trying to blend the grey roots in, and therefore I had so many knockbacks and setbacks as most hairdressers did not understand what I wanted.
+I spent most of the first year trying to blend the grey roots in, and therefore, I had many knockbacks and setbacks, as most hairdressers did not understand what I wanted.

 One of them bleached my hair, resulting in much damage.

-Forever jumping from salon to salon, I finally had one say my hair will never go silver, so the best course of action would be to add low lights, the same as my natural hair colour.
+After forever jumping from salon to salon, I finally had one say that my hair will never go silver, so the best course of action would be to add low lights, the same as my natural hair colour.

 I did start with a private account, and after some direct conversation, I decided to make it public; after all, how would I share this message and get the word out silver hair is normal and part of the natural ageing process.
 My handle is @million_silver_strands